Jimmy Gorecki's JSP x Lakai Colab Is a Love Letter to Skateboarding

 What's your history with Lakai?
 There are more than a few vintage photos of you skating in their sneakers!

-I was just starting my skate career in earnest when [Lakai founders] Rick Howard and Mike Carroll left Vans and DC to do Lakai, and that was a huge moment for me.
+I was just starting my skate career in earnest when [Lakai founders] Rick Howard and Mike Carroll left and to do Lakai, and that was a huge moment for me.
 Those guys were super influential around the turn of the century, both for what they did on their boards and how they dressed while they were doing it I mean, these are the guys responsible for Girl, Chocolate, so many dope brands.
 When Lakai got off the ground, they started signing guys like Scott Johnson and Anthony Pappalardo, who I'd skate pretty regularly with at Love Park in Philly.
 Their team was the best of the best, and as a kid, it was totally mind-blowing.
 You could only dream of being a part of something so cool.

 How did you get linked in with them?

 I didn't have a shoe sponsorer when Anthony joined Lakai, but Anthony was also skating for Alien Workshop at the time, and their team manager Nino Scalia – another Philly guy who, later, helped Pharrell start the ICECREAM skate team – was cool with Kelly Byrd, the manager of the Lakai team.
 Kelly had just come over to Lakai from DC and was helping get the brand up and running, so he got me on the flow program.
 I started getting free shoes from them and it was amazing.
 Any thought or consideration of officially being on the team was light-years away, but I didn't really care.
-I'd had a few conversations with Nike SB about getting on their flow team, but I was like 'I'd honestly rather be on flow with Lakai.'
+I'd had a few conversations with about getting on their flow team, but I was like 'I'd honestly rather be on flow with Lakai.'

 And now, two decades later, you've got your own Lakai colab through JSP.
 That has to feel like a full-circle moment, right?